A data structure for monomial ideals with applications to signature Gr\"obner bases: Introduction

-Divisibility masks (\emph{divmasks}) are compact bit patterns attached to generators which allow many potential divisibility tests to be discarded cheaply \parencite[e.g.][]{RouneStillman_2012}.
+\paragraph*{Previous work} Divisibility masks (\emph{divmasks}) are compact bit patterns attached to generators that discard many potential divisibility tests cheaply \parencite[e.g.][]{RouneStillman_2012}.
 They are used, for example, in \emph{AlgebraicSolving.jl} and \emph{msolve} \parencite{BerthomieuEderSafeyElDin_2021}.
 The masks need to be recomputed periodically as the ideal evolves.
 Divmasks improve the practical speed of the naive algorithm for ideal membership, but the complexity is still linear in the number of generators.

-Several tree data structures for monomial ideals have been proposed in order to speed up membership tests and related operations. \Textcite{Milowski_2004} introduced \emph{monomial trees}, which are prefix trees built on exponent vectors of generators.
-These trees can accelerate membership tests when many monomials share similar exponent patterns, because parts of the tree can be skipped, but they may also degenerate, for example when exponents in the first variable are all distinct.
+Several tree data structures for monomial ideals have been proposed to speed up membership tests and related operations. \Textcite{Milowski_2004} introduced \emph{monomial trees}, which are prefix trees built on exponent vectors of generators.
+These trees can accelerate membership tests when many monomials share similar exponent patterns, because parts of the tree can be skipped, but may also degenerate, for example when exponents in the first variable are all distinct.

 There have been different definitions of \emph{Janet trees} \parencite{GerdtBlinkovYanovich_2001,HashemiOrthSeiler_2022} for representing Janet bases of monomial ideals by prefix trees of exponent vectors, providing an efficient membership test \parencite[Theorem~1]{GerdtBlinkovYanovich_2001}.
 The generalization of Janet trees to minimal Janet-like bases \parencite{GerdtBlinkov_2005,HashemiOrthSeiler_2023} is essentially equivalent to our definition of ideal tree (Section~\ref{sec:ideal-trees}).
 With respect to this line of work, our contribution is twofold: first, a theoretical framework independent of the notion of involutive division; second, a systematic use of maximal sharing, which makes the data structure usable in cases where a Janet basis would not even fit on a hard disk.